rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

 * false positive: A is not true, but Test B say it is true.
 * false negative: A is true, but Test B say it is not true.

-you can imaging A is a elephant, and B is an blind observer and try to determine what is he touching.

-note, the event A is not going to interference B, mainly an observer event, use decision tree to understand this.

 This Theorem is better understand from an example.